The white pearly gates opened, and William J. “Bill” Green stepped in with a Coors (stubby of course) in his left hand and a Camel in his right.

 A memorial and celebration of life will be held at the Pocatello National Guard Armory (10714 Fairgrounds Road, Pocatello, ID) on Friday December 13 at 5:00 pm in his honor.
 It will be short and sweet, just like dad would like.
 For those who have pictures of our dad, we would love for you to share these with us for the slide show we will have at the Celebration.
 A drop box for the photos has been set up: “drop event”- search, and type in “Billy Green Life Celebration”.
 Per our dad’s wishes, his ashes will be spread at the East Fork of the Salmon River (better known as East Fork University) with family and friends and lots of cold beverages!
 In lieu of flowers, donations can be sent to the Idaho State Veterans Home or Children of Fallen Soldiers Relief Fund, Inc.

 Dad, you are our true hero.
 For those that knew Bill, we ask when you read this to grab a Coors stubby, raise it in honor of our dad and play his favorite river song: “London Home Sick Blues” by Jerry Jeff Walker.
 Our dad would love that.
 We will see you on the other side dad.
 We love you…….
 Scorpion 7 “OUT”.

-To send flowers to William J. "Bill" Green's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William J. "Bill" Green, please visit our floral store.